josephmontes/VAA/README.md

   - Kolten Wong: 0.393
   - Jorge Polance: 0.447
   - Randy Arozarena: 0.426
-- Of the remaining 5 players, 4 of them have an xwOBA above average indicating that they may be getting unlucky and can expect an improved wOBA going forward (xwOBA in parantheses)
+- Of the remaining 5 players, 4 of them have an xwOBA above average (xwOBA in parantheses)
   - Adolis Garcia: 0.318 (.325)
   - Ty France: 0.331 (.356)
   - Matt Chapman: 0.335 (.365)
   - Eugenio Suarez: 0.347 (.409)
   - Justin Turner: 0.322 (.352)
-- This is not as definitive results as the other list, but it is still promising considering 4 of the 5 players that currently have a below average wOBA against 4-Seam Fastballs in 2023 also have an above average xwOBA
+- This is not as definitive results as the other list, but it is still promising considering 4 of the 5 players that currently have a below average wOBA against 4-Seam Fastballs in 2023 come with an above average xwOBA

 ## CONCLUSIONS
+- 4-Seam Fastballs are being thrown less in general, but 4-Seam Fastballs with a -4.5° VAA or flatter are being thrown more
+- Many offensive statistics support the fact that this flatter type of 4-Seam Fastball is considerably more favorable for pitchers
+  - Especially when it is thrown anywhere within about 5 inches of the top of the batter's strikezone
+- Due to the evidence supporting this type of 4-Seam Fastball's current effectiveness, this trend is likely not going to stop until batters show an increased ability to counter it in future seasons

+- **70% of the pitchers with a 'Rate' of 30% or greater** finished the season with *above average* 4-Seam Fastball effectiveness compared to only **40% of the pitchers with a 'Rate' of 7% or less**
+- For the group of effective pitching seasons where their 'rate' was **less than 8%**, the wOBA against it was a combined .316, but the wOBA next year inflated to .360!
+  - The wOBA against 4-Seam Fastball's for the group of *ineffective* pitching seasons where their 'rate' was **30%+**, the wOBA against it was .394, but their next year wOBA was .342!
+      - This supports the notion that there could be predictive value to throwing this type of 4-Seam Fastball
+- Pitchers not having success with this flatter type of 4-Seam Fastball should trust in these numbers that emphasize the pitch's above average effectiveness across the league, and focus more on potential issues with they way they are using it
+  - Many of the effective pitchers in the 30% category use their 4-Seam Fastball as their primary pitch (Gerrit Cole, Cristian Javier, Michael Kopech, etc.)
+- Pitchers having success *without* throwing their 4-Seam Fastball this way should be wary that they may have been getting lucky, because the league is hitting 4-Seam Fastball's with their VAA for much more damage
+  - The effectiveness of their 4-Seam Fastball is at risk of declining if they do not locate it as carefully next year or even if they just slightly lose effectiveness with their other pitches
+  - Many of the effective pitchers in the 8% category use their 4-Seam Fastball as a complimentary pitch to their more high quality pitches (Zack Greinke, Justin Verlander, Clayton Kershaw, Justin Steele, etc.)
+- I noticed that there are a ton of young pitchers throwing this 'better' 4-Seam Fastball right now, so I really do not see this trend going away (Bryce Miller, Mason Miller, Bobby Miller, Hunter Greene, Bryan Woo, JP Sears, Spencer Strider, etc.)

 - As 4-Seam Fastball usage begins to decline a bit in favor of Sweepers and Cutters, this means that a higher percentage of the fastballs thrown will be of this low VAA variety.

 - There is a skew towards contact hitters having the ability to hit this pitch, but that does not tell the whole story